kkieffer/jZELD/README.md

 Run: java -cp classes:test-classes com.github.kkieffer.jzeld.Demo

+## Dependencies

 Java JRE 1.8 is required.
+Other dependencies are provided in the pom.xml file:

-The other dependency is the [filters library from jhlabs](http://www.jhlabs.com/ip/filters/download.html) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)
+The [filters library from jhlabs](http://www.jhlabs.com/ip/filters/download.html) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)
+The [batik library from Apache](https://xmlgraphics.apache.org/batik/) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)

+The source code also contains an [extension to the batik library](https://gist.github.com/msteiger/4509119) as modified by Marco Hutter (see comments on github page)

 ## Extending